 Technology advancements have made our lives so easy that we can easily find solutions to our different problems with a mere touch or swipe of our smartphones.
 The same holds true for mobile app developers as well.

-Owing to ongoing technological advancements, app development no longer requires developers to toil hard at building different versions of a native mobile app just to ensure that it works seamlessly on different mobile platforms (Android and iOS).
+Owing to ongoing technological advancements, custom mobile app development no longer requires developers to toil hard at building different versions of a native mobile app just to ensure that it works seamlessly on different mobile platforms (Android and iOS).
 Developers can use a single codebase to build superior-quality apps for Android and iOS instead.

 When we talk about cross-platform app development tools, Facebook’s React Native comes at the top.
 However, in this post, I am going to throw light on a new entrant from Google called Flutter, an open-source software development kit (SDK) to build native apps for Android and iOS.
 Flutter was launched in 2017 and saw its first stable release come out in the market in December 2018.
 Although very new, Flutter has already started to gain traction and become a recent trend among native app developers.
 Let’s catch the grasp of, why?